My responses to The Proust Questionnaire:

 6) What is your greatest extravagance?

-Expensive make-up, perfume, and hair salons
+Expensive make-up, perfume, and exclusive hair salons

 7) What is your current state of mind?

-Disillusioned, disappointed, apprehensive
+Disillusioned, disappointed, confused

 8) What do you consider the most overrated virtue?